moody/Wux/README.md

 **Reducers.** A reducer is a plain function.
 Given its own slice of state and an action, it returns the next state for that slice, and it's the only place that slice is allowed to change.
 A reducer also owns its own default: `todosReducer` runs on the store's first dispatch, before `Dispatch` is ever called by hand, so `todos` always exists.

-When a reducer's state is a table, mutating it in place is a problem: Wux checks whether state changed by comparing table references, not contents, so mutating in place looks like nothing happened and `Subscribe` never fires.
+When a reducer's state is a table, mutating it in place is a problem: Wux compares state by table reference, not contents, so nothing looks like it changed and `Subscribe` never fires.
 A boolean, number, or string doesn't have this problem, since a new value is already a different value. `todosReducer` below only inserts a new item, never changes an existing one, so `Wux:ShallowCopy` is enough to get a new top-level table. `Wux:DeepCopy` is for when something nested needs to change too.

 ```lua
 --- @class Todo